dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 ### This repository show cases the following:
   - Using the Open Discover Platform API to process the Enron Microsoft Outlook PST Data Set published by EDRM and ZL Technologies, Inc.
   - Using [RAVENDB 5.1](https://ravendb.net/) document database to store, index, and query the output produced by the Open Discover Platform API.
 RAVENDB 5.1 now allows for text attachments to be indexed; however, for this case study extracted from emails and office documents will be stored as a document property and indexed.
-  - Using the above [RAVENDB 5.1](https://ravendb.net/) document database, we will show case:
-     - .NET WPF demo application that uses custom RAVENDB indexes to query and then display results.
+  - .NET WPF demo application that queries the RAVENDB document store using custom indexes and display results:
      - Summaries of a document counts, file types, file sizes
      - Charts of all documents counts by a "SortDate" (SortDate is a date calculated from either document metadata or document file system properties, and it usually represents the date the document owner last modified the document).
      - Summary of all languages found in all documents in the data set.